Advanced Options / Configuration

 Base template

 You can extend the K3s base template instead of copy-pasting the complete stock template out of the K3s source code.
-This is useful if you need to build on the existing configuration, and add a few extra lines at the end.
+This is useful if you only need to build on the existing configuration by adding a few extra lines before or after the defaults.

 {{ template "base" . }}